-This book covers AutoCAD 2007 and AutoCAD LT 2007 running on Windows 2000 or Windows XP Home/Professional.
+This book covers AutoCAD 2008 and AutoCAD LT 2008 running on Windows 2000, Windows XP Home/Professional, or Windows Vista.
+(Most of the figures were taken in Windows Vista.)
 Every computer is set up somewhat differently, so you may need to adjust the following steps slightly.
 If you didn't install the software yourself and are unfamiliar with the folders (also called directories) on your computer, get help from someone who is familiar with your computer system.